720 Making a public interest disclosure

 TAFE Queensland is committed to upholding the principles of the Public Interest Disclosure Act 2010 and giving appropriate consideration to the interests of people who report wrongdoing affecting the organisation.

-Provides a process for the management of TAFE Queensland public interest disclosures.
+Provides a process for the receipt, assessment, and management of TAFE Queensland public interest disclosures.

-TAFE Queensland is dedicated to promoting the public interest by facilitating disclosures of wrongdoing.
-TAFE Queensland will ensure that public interest disclosures (PIDs) are correctly assessed and, when appropriate, thoroughly investigated and dealt with in accordance with the Public Interest Disclosure Act 2010 (Qld).
+TAFE Queensland will ensure that PID’s are properly assessed and, when appropriate, properly investigated and dealt with in accordance with the Public Interest Disclosure Act 2010 (Qld).

-TAFE Queensland will also ensure that suitable protections are provided to employees who make disclosures about suspected wrongdoing to a proper authority within TAFE Queensland, in accordance with the Code of Conduct for the Queensland Public Service and the Working with TAFE: Conduct, Ethics and Performance Policy, and that appropriate consideration is given to the interests of employees who are subject to a PID.
+TAFE Queensland will also ensure that suitable protections are provided to employees who make disclosures about suspected wrongdoing to a proper authority within TAFE Queensland and that appropriate consideration is given to the interests of employees who are subject to a PID.

 The Chief Human Resources Officer is accountable for ensuring the management and maintenance of this procedure, including ensuring its continued appropriateness to the business, compliance with legislation and external requirements, and periodic review.